-When someone you love is sick with a life-limiting illness, and it is time for you as the caregiver to seek additional help, the process feels overwhelming.
+When someone you love is sick with a life-limiting illness, then it might be time for you to seek additional help.
+The process of finding Oklahoma hospice care feels overwhelming.
+Don’t worry.
 Getting started is sometimes the hardest part.
 We want to help by providing the first steps.

-Step 1: Ask you loved one what they want
+Step 1: Ask your loved one what they want

 Knowing your loved is terminally ill is incredibly difficult to handle.
-At first, you may want to pretend everything is normal, but it is best not to ignore the word “death.”
+At first, you may want to pretend everything is normal.
+However, it is best not to ignore the word “death.”
 Instead, create meaningful conversations by discussing happy memories, thankfulness, love and forgiveness.

 Step 2: Deciding it is time for hospice

-If a doctor delivers a prognosis that your loved one’s illness will take six months or less, then it is time to start talking about how hospice care can help you navigate the coming difficult weeks or months.
+If your loved one’s illness will be terminal in six months or less, then it is time to start talking about how hospice care can help you navigate everything.

 Step 3: Making the call and asking questions.

 Choosing the right hospice care is important, so here are eight questions to ask when you are considering who to ask for help.